TechFirma/RFduino-Pro-XShield-Library/README.md

 # RFduino-Pro-XShield-Library
-Interface library for the RFduino Pro XShield
+Interface library for the RFduino Pro XShield from Tech Firma, LLC